Skip to content

 p.link = temp

-Insert a node at a given position.
+Insert a node at a given position of the linked list

-after that, we allocate a new node called temp.
+After that, we allocate a new node called temp.

-so the new node becomes the 4th node of the list.
+So the new node becomes the 4th node of the list.

-Computer Science Tutorials Data Structures Tutorials computer scienceData Structure
+Computer Science Tutorials Data Structures Tutorials computer scienceData StructureDSA Tutorials

 Post navigation